citusdata/citus/src/backend/distributed/README.md

 <img alt="Dedicated query nodes benchmarks" src="../../../images/mx-dedicated-query-nodes.png" width="500">

 If this discussion comes up again, we suggest running some more benchmarks and ensuring the performance characteristics do not change dramatically.
 We do not foresee any architectural problems with that.
 It mostly comes down to price, performance, and product discussions.
 Note that you can quickly test this by disallowing certain nodes to have shards on them.
-Some important considerations is whether reference tables should still be present on query nodes, and whether there are any behavioural differences between query nodes and the coordinator.
+You should also consider whether reference tables should still be present on query nodes, and whether there are any behavioural differences between query nodes and the coordinator.